HawyHoWingYam/MobileDeepfakeDetection/project_instruction/MobileDeepfake - A Lightweight Deep Learning.md

 hold-out test set to estimate real performance, but the bulk of test evaluation is left for later to avoid bias.

-**Month 5: Model Optimization and Conversion** – Once a satisfactory model is trained, optimize it for mobile deployment.
-This includes converting the model to a portable format and integrating with NCNN.
-Use tools to convert the model (e.g., export to ONNX, then use NCNN’s conversion utility to generate .param and .bin files).
-Perform quantization if necessary and measure any drop in accuracy versus size/speed gains.
+**Month 5: Model Optimization and Conversion** – Once satisfactory Stage 1 and Stage 2 models are trained, optimize them for mobile deployment.
+This includes exporting the models to a portable format (TorchScript and ONNX) and validating that post-training quantization preserves accuracy.
-Test the NCNN model on a desktop or emulator to ensure it produces the same outputs as the original (verifying correctness after conversion).
-Iterate on this process if any issues arise (for example, if a layer is unsupported, replace it and retrain or modify the model).
-By the end of this month, have the model running in NCNN outside the Android app (e.g., in a simple C++ test environment), and ready to be embedded into the app.
+Export the cascade to ONNX and verify on desktop (or emulator) that ONNX Runtime produces the same outputs as the original PyTorch models.
+Iterate on this process if any issues arise (for example, if an operator is unsupported, adjust the model or export settings and re-test).
+By the end of this month, have the quantized ONNX models and a small cascade configuration JSON ready for integration into the Android app.

 **Month 6: Android Application Development** – Develop the Android app that will host the deepfake detection functionality.
-Set up the Android Studio project, include the NCNN library, and write the JNI bridge code to load the model and run inference.
+Set up the Android Studio project, add ONNX Runtime for Android as the inference engine, and implement a Kotlin-based cascade engine that loads the exported ONNX models and configuration.
 Design and implement the user interface, ensuring it is intuitive.
-Integrate image selection or camera capture features for users to input media.
-Connect the UI with the detection
-logic: when the user submits an image or video, run the NCNN model on it and return the result to the UI.
-Conduct preliminary testing with sample images to verify end-to-end functionality (correct loading of model, inference, and result display).
+Integrate image selection or (later) camera capture features for users to input media.
+Connect the UI with the detection logic: when the user submits an image, run the Stage 1 / Stage 2 cascade and return the result to the UI, including label, confidence, stage used, and timing.
+Conduct preliminary testing with sample images to verify end-to-end functionality (correct model loading, inference, and result display).

 **Month 7: Testing and Evaluation** – Rigorously test the entire system.
 This involves two
 aspects: (a) **Accuracy Testing:** Run the app (or the underlying model) on the reserved